FLEA: Provably Robust Fair Multisource Learning from Unreliable Training Data: Discussion of the role of , and and ablation study

-\method is based on the combination of three dissimilarity measures: discrepancy, disparity and disbalance.
-Here we analyze the role of each component, showing that their combination leads to better decisions than any indvidual component.
+\method relies on the combination of three dissimilarity measures: $\disc$, $\disp$ and $\disb$.
+In these section we discuss the importance of each of them and report on an ablation study to verify their practical significance.

-Table~\ref{tab:manipulatedfractionablation} shows the fraction of manipulated data sources that pass the \filter stage, either for \method's $D$-score or for a procedure that uses the same steps but relies only each of the individual measures.

-One can see that the discrepancy is often successful in identifying manipulations, but it tends to fail for adversaries that concentrate on manipulating the protected attribute (FP and sometimes SP).
-By its definitions, the discrepancy is not able to identify manipulations of the labels (FL, OL).
-It is also most affected by small sample size of the three measures.
-The disbalance, also by definition, can only identity adversaries that manipulate the marginal probabilities of the protected attribute.
-Their combination generally works at least as good as each individual measure, except for a few cases on the small datasets \german and \drugs.
-There, we observed the disparity to take generally rather large values and dominate the combination.